 If you or a family member have sufficient equity in a home, consider applying for a home equity line of credit (HELOC).
 Your HELOC’s interest rate is likely to be lower than your lowest approved unsecured personal loan rate, and you (or the primary borrower) may be eligible to deduct interest charges if you plan to itemize tax deductions – though you shouldn’t assume this is possible without first consulting a tax professional.

 The major drawback to taking out a HELOC to defray medical costs is the invasive and time-consuming application process, which is made a bit less bearable by draw periods longer than the typical personal loan term.

-For shorter-term expenses, a home equity loan is a viable option too.
+For shorter-term expenses, a home equity loan is another reliable way to pull equity from your home.
 The application process is just as involved as a HELOC’s, but the lump-sum funding is ideal for zeroing out medical bills after treatment is complete.